palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/env-prep.rst

     $ git clone https://github.com/<YOUR-USERNAME>/django-calaccess-downloads-website.git .

-Next install the other Python libraries our code depends on.
+Next, install the other Python libraries our code depends on.

 .. code-block:: bash